 At Tomy, we’re delighted to include among our clients’ organizations that are at the creative cutting edge of product development—and rely on our autoclaves to help them along.
 Specifically:

 - Product development is brewing for another Tomy autoclave client; they make beer.
-Actually, lots of startup breweries and microbreweries rely on our autoclaves for product development, for everything from lagers to IPAs.
+Lots of startup breweries and microbreweries rely on our autoclaves for product development, for everything from lagers to IPAs.
 Beer, like bread, relies on yeast for a significant portion of its flavor profile.
 So, you need to cultivate that yeast and experiment with different stocks and strains, until you get it just right for that new product you’re developing.
 And whereas lots of the bio labs are using culture dishes to run their experiments, our friends in the bottled-beverage world have a firm reliance on bioreactors, those complex containers used to cultivate yeasts.
 We mention these because they’re the ultimate perfect fit for our SX series of autoclaves: tall and cylindrical.

 - The cannabis industry is growing fast, and since cannabinoids are plant-based ingredients—whose applications span everything from beverages to skincare—it requires a lot of lab work, with sterilization after every development batch.
-Thus these cannabis companies have become a fast-growing sector of Tomy autoclave customers.
+Thus, these cannabis companies have become a fast-growing sector of Tomy autoclave customers.

 This list is hardly exhaustive.
 We see autoclaves used in veterinary settings.
 We’ve even read about their use in creating pre-impregnated carbon-fiber components!

 Do you have a surprising or unusual usage for your autoclave?
-Write us and let us know; we may feature you in a future blog!
+Write to us and let us know; we may feature you in a future blog!